 Before continuing with the experiment, allow the unstressed specimen to recover for at least 10 minutes.
-This time can be spent constructively as follows:

 (a) Plot your recorded values of deflection versus time.

 (b) Use your plot to predict the outcome of an experiment in which the specimen is subjected to a constant load: